-- For programs with an add/drop period, the taking of attendance for a student enrolling during the add/drop period begins the first scheduled class session following the student's enrollment. - In programs without an add/drop period, new students registered for a class must attend by the second scheduled class session or be withdrawn.
+- For programs with an add/drop period, the taking of attendance for a student enrolling during the add/drop period shall begin the first scheduled class session following the student's enrollment. - In programs without an add/drop period, new students registered for a class shall attend by the second scheduled class session or be withdrawn.